manovay/divcap/ticker/README_TICKER.md

 capture trade requires buying before the close and selling at the ex-date open, which is undefined on an instrument with no intraday price.

-Consequence: the proposal's ~750K event estimate is ~10x too high.
-The real tradeable event count is closer to 50–70K over five years.
+Consequence: the proposal's ~750K event estimate is ~4.5x too high.
+The measured count is **165,888 events over five years** — see `dividends/README_DIVIDEND.md`.
+(An earlier revision of this document guessed 50–70K; that was ~2.5x too low.)
 The big-data constraint lives on the price side, not the event table.

 ---